papivot/wcpctl/README.md

 ---

 * Language - Python (tested on v3.7, MacOS and Linux)
 * Required modules - requests, json, time, yaml, uuid, argparse, getpass
-  * `pip3 install -U PyYAML`
+  * Most are generally available.
+May require install of yaml using the following - `pip3 install -U PyYAML`

 ---